svenanders/swiftpub/README.md

 About
 ===
+Swift news

-Lamer news is an implementation of a Reddit / Hacker News style news web site written using Ruby, Sinatra, Redis and jQuery.
+is a for of Lamers news, which is an implementation of a Reddit / Hacker News style news web site written using Ruby, Sinatra, Redis and jQuery.

 The goal is to have a system that is very simple to understand and modify and